QC20/Teach-XAI-with-P5.js/README.md

 <img alt="Image of Neural Netowrk" src="img\dog-cat.gif" title="Imagine sending 3 features of an animal through a neural network and it predicts how likely it is a dog or cat." />
 Imagine sending 3 features of an animal through a neural network and it predicts how likely it is a dog or cat.

+### Exploring Neural Networks with Interactive Visualizations
+Neural networks are powerful computational models inspired by the human brain's interconnected neurons.
+They excel at learning complex patterns and relationships from data, making them fundamental to various machine learning tasks.
+In this section, we'll delve into neural networks through interactive visualizations using P5.js, allowing you to gain insights into their inner workings and how weights affect their behavior.

+1. **Model Initialization**: The code initializes a neural network model using ml5.js, defining its inputs, outputs, and task (classification).
+This step sets the stage for training the model to classify data points based on their features.

+2. **Data Collection**: Through mouse interactions, you can collect training data points by clicking on the canvas.
+Each data point is associated with a target label ('C', 'D', or 'E'), representing different classes.
+This process simulates the collection of labeled data for training the neural network.

+3. **Training the Model**: Once the training data is collected, you can initiate the training process by pressing the 't' key.
+The model undergoes training epochs, adjusting its internal weights to minimize prediction errors and improve classification accuracy.

+4. **Prediction and Visualization**: After training, the model enters the prediction state, where it can classify new data points based on their features.
+The visualizations update in real-time, showcasing the model's classification decisions and the impact of weights on its behavior.

+#### Key Insights:

+- **Effect of Weights**: By observing how the neural network classifies data points, you can gain insights into how its internal weights influence decision-making.
+Experiment with different training epochs and target labels to observe changes in the model's behavior.

+- **Interactive Learning**: The interactive nature of the visualization allows for intuitive exploration of neural networks.
+Visual feedback, such as the sound generated based on classification results, enhances understanding and engagement.

+- **Training Dynamics**: Monitor the training process through console logs, observing the training epochs and loss values.
+Understanding the dynamics of model training provides valuable insights into the optimization process and convergence behavior.

+#### Next Steps:

+Explore further by adjusting parameters such as the number of training epochs, the choice of activation functions, or the network architecture.
+Additionally, consider extending the visualization to visualize activation functions, decision boundaries, or training dynamics in more detail.